top of page

 Thank you, sponsors: By request of Governor’s Interagency Council on Health Disparities; Representatives Santos, Thai, Doglio, Berry, Ryu, Obras, Ormsby, Scott, Parshley, Timmons, Pollet, Macri, Simmons, Hunt, Hill

-Status: House Rules.
+Status: House Health Care & Wellness.
 This legislation changes the name of the Governor's Interagency Coordinating Council on Health Disparities to the Governor's Council for Health, Justice and Equity (Council).
 It also increases membership on the Council and changes its responsibilities to include creating a statewide vision and universal goals for health and well-being.
 This legislation failed to progress in 2025 due to a lack of consensus.

 Testimony: Submitted 1/24/25